New Grading Model Overview- Updated

 Mathematics

-Explain the concept you studied, then solve a problem in front of your teacher on the spot.
+Explain the concept, then solve a problem in front of your teacher on the spot.

 [S]